Horst and Erna Petri: Arrest and trial

 Horst and Erna both avoided detection during the initial search for war criminals in the post-war period.
 They settled down in East Germany and became farmers.
 Horst joined the Liberal Democratic Party of Germany, the Free German Trade Union Federation, and the Peasants Mutual Aid Association.

 In 1957, the Petris' son fled the country, drawing the attention of the Stasi, which started surveilling them.
-They were arrested for "anti-state activities" in 1961.
+They were arrested for "anti-state activities" in July or August 1961.
 While searching through their house, Stasi officers found no evidence of the couple plotting against the state.
 However they happened to come across photos of the Grzenda manor and a guestbook from the war.
 The guestbook contained the names of numerous senior SS officers and Wehrmacht officers.
 The most damning name was that of Fritz Katzmann.

 Both Petris were interrogated for months.
 Horst confessed.
 Erna initially denied everything, but also confessed after about a month of questioning.
 Asked why she did not talk sooner, she said she feared punishment, but thought her husband would take the blame for her crimes.

 Erna told the officers that she had learned how to best kill someone while overhearing her husband's colleagues discussing the mass shootings of Jews.
 Officials said that "from time to time", she showed "human emotions".
-However, most of them were disgusted and could now understand how she was able to shoot children.
+However, most of them were disgusted and could not understand how she was able to shoot children.